michel1991/ocp-java-11/operations/README.md

 The initializer, which is alpha, runs first.
 Then Java checks the condition, which is beta, to see whether loop execution should start.
 Since beta returns false, the loop is never entered, and option B is correct.

+##### Which statements about loops are correct?
+(Choose three.)
+* A. A do/while loop requires a body.
+* B. A while loop cannot be exited early with a return statement.
+* C. A while loop requires a conditional expression.
+* D. A do/while loop executes the body (if present) at least once.
+* E. A do/while loop cannot be exited early with a return statement.
+* F. A while loop executes the body (if present) at least once.

+A do/while loop requires a body, making option A correct.
+Options B and E are incorrect, as both types of while loops can be exited early with a return statement.
+Both also require a conditional expression, making option C correct.
+What distinguishes a do/while loop from a while loop is that it executes its body at least once, making option D correct and option F incorrect.